shiva-banihashem/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+Token allows the app to access protected resources that require authentication.
+Token is issued by a server during an authentication and it is usually stored in local storage and it is strings of cryptic text.
 - [ ] What steps can you take in your web apps to keep your data secure?
+Two things are required: Parts of the web app needs to have protected routing where data cannot be accessed without authentication and authentication is integrated with any type of interaction with a secured server when there are CRUD operations.
 - [ ] Describe how web servers work.
+Web servers are  programs that run on computers to have ability to interact with other computers using certain networking methods.
+Web servers are interconnected with each other and rest of the internet.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+CRUD stands for Create, Read, Update and Delete and respective HTTP methods are POST, GET, PUT and DELETE methods.

 ## Project Set Up